-- 1. PAGE NUMBERING: This is for paperwork filing purposes.
+1. PAGE NUMBERING: This is for paperwork filing purposes.
 Number the front and back of all double-sided forms (if used) and backs with comments on them.
-The pages are numbered by permit sample with all forms in the order they are listed in the Table of Contents.
-The Permit Sample Information form serves as the cover sheet for an observed permit sample and is considered page 1 for the observed permit sample. - 2.
-YEAR: Record the year (YYYY) when the permit sample ended.
-This field is pre-filled for 2013. - 3.
-MONTH: Record the month (MM) when the permit sample ended. - 4.
-PERMIT SAMPLE IDENTIFICATION NUMBER: Record your unique three character Observer Identifier combined with the three digit permit sample number that consecutively numbers your permit samples for this year (ex: G01001 for your first trip).
-If a secondary observer continues this permit sample upon the departure of the original observer assigned to this permit sample, the second observer will add his or her unique three character

-Observer Identifier to the end of the Permit Sample ID number on this form and all forms associated with this permit sample.(e.g. G01001G07)

-- 5. FISHERY NAME AND CODE: The abbreviated fishery name and Alaska Department of Fish and Game (ADFG) code assigned to identify this fishery.
-This field is pre-filled as: "Southeast Alaska Salmon Drift Gillnet S03A" - 6.
+The pages are numbered by trip with all forms in the order they are listed in the Table of Contents.
+The trip form serves as the cover sheet for a trip and is considered page 1 for the trip.

+2. YEAR: Record the year (YYYY) when the permit sample ended.
+This field is pre-filled for 2012.

+- 3. MONTH: Record the month (MM) when the permit sample ended. - 4.
+PERMIT SAMPLE IDENTIFICATION NUMBER: Record your unique three character Observer Identifier combined with the three digit permit sample number consecutively numbering your permit samples for this year (ex: G01001).
+If a secondary observer continues this permit sample upon the departure of the original observer assigned to this permit sample, the second observer will add his or her unique three character Observer Identifier to the end of the Permit Sample ID number on this form and all forms associated with this permit sample. - 5.
+FISHERY NAME AND CODE: Record the abbreviated fishery name and Alaska Department of Fish and Game (ADFG) code assigned to identify this fishery.
+For 2012, this field is pre-filled as: "Southeast Alaska Salmon Drift Gillnet S03A" - 6.
 GEOGRAPHICAL REGION AND CODE: The region and code where this permit sample occurred is pre-filled as: "SE AK Districts 6, 8, &7A." - 7.
 PERMIT SAMPLE BEGIN DATE: Record the date (MMDDYY) you left the dock for this permit sample. - 8.
 PERMIT SAMPLE BEGIN TIME: Record the time, in hours and minutes (HHMM) you left the dock for this permit sample.
-Record time in the 24 hour format.
-If the permit holder has moved from District 7A into 6 or 8 or vice versa because of a closure, the PERMIT SAMPLE BEGIN TIME is when the fishing vessel enters the new area. - 9.
-PERMIT SAMPLE END DATE: Record the date (MMDDYY) that you arrived at the dock after completing the permit sample.
-This will be completed by the second observer in the event that two observers were required to complete the sampling duties for the permit sample day and will be the date the second observer arrived at the dock. - 10.
+Record time in the 24 hour format. - 9.
+PERMIT SAMPLE END DATE: Record the date (MMDDYY) that you arrived at the dock after completing the permit sample. - 10.
 PERMIT SAMPLE END TIME: Record the time (HHMM) that you arrived at the dock after completing the permit sample.
-This will be completed by the second observer in the event that two observers were required to complete the sampling duties for the permit sample day and will be the time the second observer arrived at the dock.
 Record time in the 24 hour format. - 11.
-ADF&G STATISTICAL AREAS SAMPLED: Record all the statistical areas in which you recorded data from hauls retrieved during the permit sample day.
+ADFG STATISTICAL AREAS SAMPLED: Record all the statistical areas in which you recorded data from hauls retrieved.
 This information will be taken from the Haul Forms.
-Separate individual stat areas with commas.
-Refer to 4.1.1 for sampling protocols for data collection between adjacent Management Districts when one closes and another opens. - 12.
-CFEC FISHING PERMIT(S): Record the Alaska State Commercial Fisheries Entry Commission (CFEC) fishing permit number being observed; include the trailing letter associated with the permit number(s).
+Separate individual stat areas with commas. - 12.
+FISHING PERMIT(S): Record the State Commercial Fisheries Entry Commission (CFEC) fishing permit number being observed; include the trailing letter associated with the permit number(s).
 (Example: 12345M) - 13.
-PERMIT SELECTION TYPE: For the permit number recorded in Field 12 (CFEC Fishing Permit #), record the selection method.
-If the permit number was selected from the random sample master list and assigned in order by the lead observer, record a "1," the code for "primary/random."
-Record "2"

-for the secondary selection method if this permit was selected through a defined alternative selection method, such as haphazard or adaptive sampling and describe circumstances in comments.
-Record "9" for any other selection method and record in the comments section of this form the details of how and why this permit was selected.
+PERMIT SELECTION TYPE: For the permit number recorded in Field 12, record the selection method.
+If the permit number was selected from the random sample master list and assigned in order by the lead observer, record a "1," the code for "primary."
+Record "2" for secondary selection method if this permit was selected through a defined alternative selection method, such as adaptive sampling or protocols for when your assigned vessel is not at the arranged fishing location,.
+Record "9" for any other selection method and record in the comments section of this form the details of how and why this permit was selected with the alternative method.

-1 = Primary / Random

-2 = Secondary / Haphazard or Adaptive

-9 = Other
+1=Primary 2=Secondary 9=Other